ArborealAudio/OmniAmp/Notes.md

   - had an idea to make each processor have its own auto gain.
 Like you can alt-click it and a little A will show up above the knob, and that knob will compensate for added gain

   - How to handle the EQ section?
 Each EQ band could have an auto gain component, which gets a little complicated for the gtr tonestack bc it's all one filter and the exact db measurement isn't clear.
 So maybe not the EQ.

+    - OR: in Channel mode, apply a frequency-weighted auto-gain.
+Bandpass each gain value to get a rough EL gain compensation

 - Comp behavior is currently not-ideal.
 Just gets louder for first 50% and then real GR kicks in after that.
 Adding too much gain in the early parts of the knob.